willstepp/writings/hunger/hunger-notes.md

 people who love and depend on you?
 Did you even consider others?
 I cannot support this.

+Where are you going?
+He did not answer her.
+She saw his eyes and remembered that look from before.

 Every mention of 'what has been asked of him' needs to be whittled down to the merest of suggestion.
 Anything more than that comes off preachy.
 Just bad.
 You have to listen with the ears of an unbeliever.
 It must speak to them too, maybe